Frequently asked questions

 How do I create an object?

 After you've generated your vessel, it's a simple process with Fusion 360 or any other program to turn it into STL file.
 From the STL file the program needs to be sliced and processed into g-code.
-This process has become very simple over time with multiple free programs like Repetier Cura and Simplify 3D which is $150 but has some very good features and visualizations.
+This process has become very simple over time with multiple free programs like Repetier, Cura, and Simplify 3D which is $150 but has some very good features and visualizations.

 Once you slice your object and set the parameters for the printer, it automatically generates the G code.
-This G code can be saved to an SD card and inserted into the machine.
+This G code can be saved to an SD card and inserted or uploaded into the machine.

 After loading the SD card, it's a simple process of pushing two or three buttons and your print will start.
 From the touchscreen you have full control over the speed and ceramic flow again so that you're capable of fine tuning the print even while it's in process.
+For our wireless design, you can view all of your files and select which file you want to print.

 Here are some of the most popular slicing programs, we prefer Simplify 3D.